miyamura-web/Market_Research_Using_AQI_Analytics_For_AirPure_Innovations/README.md

 See the attach file "Primary_and_Secondary_Analysis.pdf"

 ### Solutions :
 See the attach file "Primary Solutions.sql", "Secondary Solutions", and for dashboard see the file "AQI Dashboard.pbix".
+Also for EDA can see "AQI_Analytics.ipynb".

 ### Insights :
 See the attach file "AQI R&D Suggetions.pdf".